-•connection_alias: The alias of the connection to use for the moel.

-•collection_name: The name of the collection to use.
-By default, this is the same name as the model, converted to snake case.

-•codec_options: An instance of CodecOptions to use for reading and writing documents of this model type.

-•final: Whether to restrict inheritance on this model.
+- connection_alias: The alias of the connection to use for the model. - collection_name: The name of the collection to use.
+By default, this is the same name as the model, converted to snake case. - codec_options: An instance of CodecOptions to use for reading and writing documents of this model type. - final: Whether to restrict inheritance on this model.
 If True, the cls field will not be stored in the document.
-False by default.

-•cascade: If True, save all MongoModel instances this object references when save() is called on this object.

-•read_preference: The ReadPreference to use when reading documents.

-•read_concern: The ReadConcern to use when reading documents.

-•write_concern: The WriteConcern to use for write operations.

-•indexes: This is a list of IndexModel instances that describe the indexes that should be created for this model.
+False by default. - cascade: If True, save all MongoModel instances this object references when save () is called on this object. - read_preference: The ReadPreference to use when reading documents. - read_concern: The ReadConcern to use when reading documents. - write_concern: The WriteConcern to use for write operations. - indexes: This is a list of IndexModel instances that describe the indexes that should be created for this model.
 Indexes are created when the class definition is evaluated.

+• ignore_unknown_fields: If True, fields that aren't defined in the model will be ignored when parsing documents from MongoDB, such as in from_document().
+By default, unknown fields will cause a ValueError to be raised.
+Note that with this option enabled, calling save() will erase these fields for that model instance.